-The problem is that it’s becoming increasingly challenging to promote and maintain team collaboration in the workplace.
+The problem is that it’s becoming increasingly challenging to promote and maintain workplace collaboration.
 86% of employees and executives cite a lack of communication and collaboration for workplace failures.

 So, what can your business do to improve team collaboration no matter the size of the team or the background and distance between various team members?
-It won’t be easy, and you’ll have to work at it constantly, but there are five best practices for team collaboration that can get you started.
+It won’t be easy, and you’ll have to work at it constantly, but there are five team collaboration best practices that can get you started.

-1. Develop a Clear Scope for Better Team Collaboration
+1. Create a Clear Scope for Better Team Collaboration

-The first requirement for effective team collaboration is a clearly defined and outlined project scope.
+The first best practice for effective team collaboration is a clearly defined and outlined project scope.
 Unless you know your goals, the steps you’ll need to take to reach those goals, and the tasks you’ll need to accomplish, your team is just a group of people with no clear direction.
-It’s why most organizations have a70% project failure rate.

-However, a clearly written technical scope that includes exactly what is and isn’t in the project ensures that all of your team members are on the same page and working toward the same goal.
+However, a clearly written technical scope that includes exactly what is and isn’t in the project ensures that all of your team members are together and working toward the same goal.
 A scope allows you to take advantage of your most valuable team members to get the job done, making it easier for your project to meet its goals.

 If you want an efficient and productive team with high morale, then each team member needs to know what falls within his or her areas of responsibility.
+This is another best practice.
 By directly assigning tasks and goals to individual team members, you ensure that everyone understands their role and feels a sense of ownership for the project.

 You want your team members to feel like they are an integral part of the project, bringing valuable skills to the table.
 They should feel necessary to the development and execution of various tasks, which requires you to clarify responsibilities at the get-go.
 If you skip this step, not only will your team members feel detached from the project, but you’ll risk territorial disputes, missed goals, and poor budget and timeline execution.

 To get started, identify every task—no matter how small or insignificant.
-Then, consider creating a linear responsibility chart like theRACI (Responsible, Accountable, Consulted, and Informed) matrix.
+Then, consider creating a linear responsibility chart that identifies directly responsible individuals.
 This matrix helps you break down your project simply and effectively so you can define and document all project roles and responsibilities.

 Technology has changed the very nature of team collaboration.
 While, in the past, you needed all employees in one place to communicate, now it’s possible to communicate easily across vast distances and different time zones.
-The key is managing both synchronous and asynchronous communication well.
+A collaboration best practice is managing both synchronous and asynchronous communication well.

-Document and Share Resources to Facilitate Team Collaboration
+4. Document and Share Knowledge to Facilitate Team Collaboration

-For this, you’ll want to implement a few essential tools and pieces of software that make it easy to document and share knowledge.
+For this, you’ll want to implement a few essential knowledge management tools that make it easy to document and share knowledge.
 Look for tools that are easy to learn, support a variety of file types, and make it easy to find what you need.